Leptonic and hadronic models of high-energy nebula around V4641 Sgr: Leptonic Scenarios

 To relax the electron cooling constraint, we assume continuous emission of high-energy electrons from the source.
 This could correspond either to a persistent jet or to frequent flares, such as the one that occurred in~1999.

-MCMC sampling shows that the minimal magnetic field to account for both X-ray and high-energy components is \mbox{$B=3\dm{\mu G}.$} To treat XRISM measurements correctly, we rescaled the synchrotron spectrum using our best-fit continuous emission diffusive profile from section~\ref{section:propagation}: \mbox{$\sqrt{4D_\parallel t}|_\rm{H.E.S.S.} = 110\dm{pc}$} and $D_\parallel/D_\perp = 13$.
-The corresponding spectra in gamma- and X-rays are presented in the right panel of \autoref{fig:continuous_electrons}.
+MCMC sampling shows that the minimal magnetic field to account for both x-ray and high-energy components is \mbox{$B=3\dm{\mu G}.$} To treat XRISM measurements correctly, we rescaled the synchrotron spectrum using our best-fit continuous emission diffusive profile from section~\ref{section:propagation}: \mbox{$\sqrt{4D_\parallel t}|_\rm{H.E.S.S.} = 110\dm{pc}$} and $D_\parallel/D_\perp = 13$.
+The corresponding spectra in gamma- and x-rays are presented in the right panel of \autoref{fig:continuous_electrons}.
+The synchrotron flux in the continuous leptonic emission scenario is also consistent with the recent MeerKAT measurements of the flux in radio range as presented in Ref.~\cite{Grollimund2026}.

 From an energetic perspective, continuous emission leptonic scenarios are reasonable: the luminosity required to power the large-scale electron nebula varies between $10^{36}$ and $10^{38}\dm{erg\,s^{-1}}$, which is less than the black hole Eddington luminosity $L_\mathrm{Ed} \approx 10^{39}\dm{erg\,s^{-1}}$.
 In magnetic field of $3\dm{\mu G}$, the luminosity required to power the electron population reaches a minimum of $2\times10^{36}\dm{erg\,s^{-1}}$ for a nebula lifetime of $\sim 7\dm{kyr}$ (see Appendix~\ref{appendix:leptonic-luminosity}).